Max Velocity (Top Speed) in a Short Sprint

 A Common Flaw

 Many sprinters, for various reasons, prematurely allow the velocity to level off, failing to have it continue to increase for as long as it should.
-The explanations of rhythm and technique that I explained in previous blogs is what will allow the athlete to improve their maximal running velocity and overall sprint times.
+The explanations of rhythm, timing, and technique that I explained in previous blogs is what will allow the athlete to improve their maximal running velocity and overall sprint times.
+When absolute max velocity is reached there are different cues coaches use to try to get athletes to not fight for even more speed.
+Some coaches say "relax", although that is a relative term because intense effort is absolutely required.
+Stu McMillan prefers to say, "Run with Peace or Calmness".
+The bottom line is that the athlete needs to execute the continuation of the max velocity without letting "tightening up" or "over trying" interfere.

 Key Component